6238251043/employee-management-system/README.md

 # employee-management-system

-Employee Management System  This project is a simple Python-based application used to manage employee records.
-It allows users to add, view, search, and delete employee details using file handling.
-Technologies Used - Python - File Handling  Features - Add employee details - View employee records - Search employee by ID - Delete employee record
+This project is a simple Employee Management System developed using Python.

+Features
+- Add employee details
+- View employee records
+- Search employee by ID
+- Delete employee record

+Technologies Used
+- Python